MS in Technology - Organizational Leadership

 (33 credit hours)

-In earning the MS in Technology with a focus on Leadership, you will complete three required courses designed to help you understand quantitative and qualitative data-driven decision-making principles in industry and technology and to develop relevant skills.
+In earning the MS in Technology with a focus on Organizational Leadership, you will complete three required courses designed to help you understand quantitative and qualitative data-driven decision-making principles in industry and technology and to develop relevant skills in project management.
 You will complete an additional 24 credit hours to finish the degree.

-Housed in the Department of Technology Leadership and Communication (TLC), the OLS focus offers you graduate courses such as:
+Housed in the Department of Technology Leadership and Communication (TLC), the OLS focus offers these graduate courses in online, hybrid, or face-to-face formats.

 - OLS 50100 Leadership and Ethics